 Similarly, we find no persuasive reason to believe that the before-after comparison are contaminated by reliance on official records.
 If arrests drop, the most parsimonious conclusion is that real offensive activity has dropped.
-The alternative explanation--that arrests drop because large numbers of the youngsters are getting smarter and are therefore caught less often--requires an elaborate set of assumptions about the way delinquents come to commit delinquent acts, about the proportion of budding professional criminal craftsmen in the population, and about the learning process.
+The alternative explanation-that arrests drop because large numbers of the youngsters are getting smarter and are therefore caught less often-requires an elaborate set of assumptions about the way delinquents come to commit delinquent acts, about the proportion of budding professional criminal craftsmen in the population, and about the learning process.
 We did not find patterns in the data which would be consistent with these assumptions.
 We found other patterns, especially in the patterns of time between offenses that are not consistent with the getting-smarter hypothesis.

 In passing, it can be noted that before-after comparisons using police data have more face validity than a similar comparison using self-report data.
 The data collectors were blinded as to the timing of the offense relative to the program intervention, and no problems of memory distorted accounts of offenses that occurred many months or years before the data were collected.
-In contrast, a self-reporting youth would have problems with memory in reconstructing his his preintervention career.
-He would also have incentives to make the before-after comparison of offensive activity fit whatever points he might wish to make about the benefits or harm done to him by the intervention.
+In contrast, a self-reporting his preintervention career.
+He would also have incentives to make the before-after comparison of offensive activity or harm done to him by the intervention.

 The Relationship of Police Allegations to Actual Behavior.
-This study ignores whether the youth was found by a court to have committed the offense for which he was arrested.
-To what extent might the data be inflated with instances in which the youth was innocent?
+This study ignores whether the youth was found by a court to have committed the offense for which he was instances in which the youth was innocent?

-In this, then police narratives available during the original evaluation indicate that, at least from the statistical viewpoint, the problem of unwarranted arrests is not likely to have influenced the analysis.
+In this, then police narratives available during the original evaluation indicate that, at least from the statis-likely to have influenced the analysis.
 In most cases, the apprehension occurred in the act, where the chance of mistake was minimal.
-In the remaining cases, the collateral evidence tended to be strong; for example, eyewitnesses who knew the youth by name, or stolen property that was found in the youth's possession within a few hours of the offense.
-There was the occasional police account that lacked specific documentable evidence that the allegation had a strong foundation, but the number of these was statistically trivial.
-Short of assuming that the arresting officers were making up facts on a wholesale basis, the relationship of the allegations to actual behavior appeared to be close.
+In the remaining cases, the collateral evidence youth by name, or stolen property that was found in the youth's possession within a few hours of the offense.
+There was the occasional police account that lacked specific doction, but the number of these was statistically trivial.
+Up facts on a wholesale basis, the relationship of the allegations to actual behavior appeared to be close.